TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     ..  _dbal:
     -   *DBAL*

-        The Database Abstraction Layer (DBAL) is an abstraction layer in TYPO3 that facilitates access to various database systems.
+        The Database Abstraction Layer (DBAL) is collection of API Interfaces and Classes in TYPO3 that allows abstract access to various database systems.
+This allows to executing SQL queries without special adaptation to the supported database systems likeMariaDB, MySQL, PostgreSQL and SQLite.

 *   E